tolasing/tolasing/README.md

 ---

-## 🚀 Projects Under Construction
+##  My builds:

 ### [TITAN](https://github.com/tolasing/Titan) 🤖📦
-**Transport Intelligence & Traversal Autonomous Navigation** An industrial-grade warehouse AMR that doesn't need a map—it just needs a chat.
+**Transport Intelligence & Traversal Autonomous Navigation** An industrial-grade warehouse AMR.
 * **The Magic:** Integrated ChatGPT so you can literally tell the robot where to take the crates.
 * **Bricks Used:** ROS 2 Humble, Nav2, LiDAR SLAM, OpenAI API.